Dog Bite Lawyer in Greeley

 Dog attacks can leave lasting physical and emotional damage, but you do not have to carry that burden alone.
 Whether your injuries were minor or severe, the legal team at The Wilhite Law Firm is ready to fight for accountability and compensation.

-Start your free consultation with a Greeley dog bite attorney today.
+Start your free consultation with a Greeley dog bite attorney today from our law firm.
 Call 970-782-2392 or fill out our online form to take the next step.
 You can also explore our full range of personal injury services to learn more.